Paul Simon: Career

 Between 1957 and 1964, Simon wrote, recorded, and released more than 30 songs.
 He and Garfunkel occasionally reunited as Tom & Jerry to record singles, including "Our Song" and "That's My Story".
-Most of the songs Simon recorded during that time he performed alone, or with musicians other than Garfunkel.
+Most of the songs Simon recorded during that time he performed alone or with musicians other than Garfunkel.
 They were released on minor record labels including Amy, Big, Hunt, King, Tribute and Madison.
 Simon used several pseudonyms for these recordings, including "Jerry Landis", "Paul Kane", and "True Taylor".
 By 1962, working as Jerry Landis, he was a frequent writer/producer for several Amy Records artists, overseeing material released by Dotty Daniels, the Vels and Ritchie Cordell.
+He and Garfunkel were influenced by the harmonies of the Everly Brothers.

 Simon enjoyed moderate success with singles as part of the group Tico and the Triumphs, including "Motorcycle", which reached number 99 on the Billboard charts in 1962.
 Tico and the Triumphs released four 45s.
 Marty Cooper, known as Tico, sang lead on several of these releases, but "Motorcycle" featured Simon's vocal.
 Also in 1962, Simon reached number 97 on the pop charts as Jerry Landis, with the novelty song "The Lone Teen Ranger".